Searche93/InvoiceTool/README.md

 For the third version I'll create the frontend with Angular.
 The idea is that I'll use the IONIC framework.
 IONIC is a framework that allows you to create web and mobile applications with Angular.
 Read about IONIC here: [a link](https://ionicframework.com/)

+## Some features I might add
+- Soft delete for invoices and customers
+- StyleCop for code style
+- NetArchTest for architecture tests